pedroponte/podio-backup/README.md

 podio-backup
 ============

-Creating a "maximum complete" backup of data stored at Podio (including files).
+Creating an incremental backup for the data stored it Podio (including files).

 Forked from https://github.com/daniel-sc/podio-backup